paritytech/cumulus/parachains/README.md

 ## Common Good Parachains

-This directory includes many, but is not limited to, [common good parachains](https://wiki.polkadot.network/docs/learn-common-goods).
+The `runtimes` directory includes many, but is not limited to, [common good parachains](https://wiki.polkadot.network/docs/learn-common-goods).
 Likewise, not all common good parachains are in this repo.